8 Ways to Avoid Warm Weather Weight GainArticle posted in: Diet & Nutrition

 3. Fair Fare:

 Food festivals are a delicious part of warm weather.
-If you’re sure you can say no to those deep-fried temptations, go to the fair and seek out the foods you can enjoy, guilt-free: Popcorn (skip the butter), roasted peanuts, smoked chicken or homemade jerky.
+If you’re sure you can say no to those deep-fried temptations, go to the fair and seek out the foods you can enjoy, guilt-free: Roasted peanuts, smoked chicken or homemade jerky.
 Be sure to walk an extra lap or two around the fairgrounds for some exercise.

 4. Make a Trade:

 It’s usually pretty easy to lighten up a heavy recipe.
-Use whole-grain pasta, olive oil, herbs and lemon juice to make pasta salad.
+Use zucchini noodles or cauliflower pasta, olive oil, herbs and lemon juice to make pasta salad.
 Try sweet potatoes, turnips and Greek yogurt in potato salad.
 Use lean ground beef for burgers and skip the bun.
-You can even make your own milkshake by using South Beach shake mix, ice and one cup of whole milk.
+You can even make your own milkshake by using South Beach shake mix, ice and whole milk.
 Add a little peanut butter for extra flavor and protein.

 5. Sweet Surrender:

 Is dessert your downfall?
-Fruit is your friend.
-Lucky for you, warm weather accompanies peak fruit season.
-Trade that lemon meringue pie for some fresh cantaloupe or strawberries.
-Offer to bring “dessert” to that barbecue and make a fruit salad.
-Don’t forget fruit smoothies.
+Berries are your friend.
+Lucky for you, warm weather accompanies peak berry season.
+Trade that lemon meringue pie for some fresh strawberries or blueberries.
+Offer to bring “dessert” to that barbecue and make a berry fruit salad.
+Don’t forget smoothies.
 Add fresh spinach or kale to your shake and you’ll fulfill a vegetable serving while you satiate your sweet tooth.
+Berries are considered an Extra on South Beach Diet, so be sure to stick to the recommended serving sizes in our Grocery Guide.

 6. Saturday Staple: